Clinton High School (Clinton, Illinois)

-Clinton Community High School is a secondary school located in Clinton, Illinois, USA.
-Students who attend the school live in Clinton and surrounding towns such as Wapella, Kenney, Hallsville and Lane.
+Clinton Community High School is a secondary school located in Clinton, Illinois, US.
+Students who attend the school live in Clinton and surrounding towns such as, Wapella, Kenney, Hallsville and Lane.

 The superintendent is Curt Nettles and the principal is Jerry Wayne.

-In 2012–2013, 566 students attended Clinton High School.
+In 2012–2013, around 566 students attended Clinton High School.
 The average class size was about 18.5 students, which is below the state average.

-In 2012-13 the graduation rate was 90.5% compared with the state average of 87%.
+In 2012-13 the graduation rate was about 90.5% compared with the state average of 87%.
 The attendance rate was 93.2%, below the state rate of 94.2.

 Clinton had an average composite score of 197 on the ACT exam.

 Athletics

 The Clinton Maroons participate in the Central Illinois Conference in the following sports: